binxio/cfn-mssql-resource-provider/docs/SQLServerUser.md

 # Custom::SQLServerUser
-The `Custom::PostgresSQLUser` resource creates a SQLServer database user.
+The `Custom::SQLServerUser` resource creates a SQLServer database user.

 ## Syntax
 To declare this entity in your AWS CloudFormation template, use the following syntax: